MahApps/mahapps.com/input/docs/controls/MetroHeader.md

 Description: A HeaderedContentControl
 ---

-The MetroHeader is a UI control that allows content to be displayed with a specified header (like the HeaderedContentControl).
+The `MetroHeader` is a UI control that allows content to be displayed with a specified header (like the HeaderedContentControl).
 The `Header` property can be any object and you can use the `HeaderTemplate` to specify a custom look to the header.
-Content for the MetroHeader will streched horizontally and vertically.
+Content for the `MetroHeader` will streched horizontally and vertically.

 :::{.alert .alert-info}
 ***Note***
-Setting the `BorderBrush` and `BorderThickness` properties will not have any effect on the MetroHeader.
+Setting the `BorderBrush` and `BorderThickness` properties will not have any effect on the `MetroHeader`.
 This is to maintain the same functionality as the ContentControl.
 :::

 ## Syntax